icon-project/documentation/icon-key-concepts/icon-nodes.md

 ## Peer

 There are two types of Peer nodes, Public and Community Representative.
-As you see in the word "Representitive", these nodes are supposed to be elected by ICONist or Community members.
+As you see in the word "Representative", these nodes are supposed to be elected by ICONist or Community members.
 Details of election are presented in [ICONSENSUS](https://icon.community/iconsensus/).

 Peer nodes are the essential entities of ICON network.